Edible Garden Flowers

 Edible flowers from your own organic garden (or that of someone you trust) are a fine choice, as are those that come packaged in the fresh-herb section of the supermarket.
 However, never eat flowers from a florist, a nursery, or a garden shop.
 The same rule applies to flowers you find growing along a road or in a park.

-You'll want to be certain that the flowers you use with food have not been sprayed with herbicides or chemically treated.
+You'll want to be certain that the flowers you use with food have not been chemically treated or sprayed with herbicides.
 And make sure the flowers are edible even if you use them only as a garnish.

 - Apple blossoms